 As part of risk communications, the members of the management of Volkswagen Bank GmbH are informed on a daily basis of the outstanding funding, open confirmed bank credit lines and the value of the securities in the operational safe custody account held with Deutsche Bundesbank.

-The management of Volkswagen Bank GmbH is informed of the current liquidity situation on a monthly basis via the liquidity risk report and at least quarterly by the ALM Committee.
+The Management of Volkswagen Bank GmbH is informed of the prevailing liquidity position on a monthly basis.

 Moreover, management discloses the appropriateness of the liquidity situation in a final statement based on the annual ILAAP guideline.

 RESIDUAL VALUE RISK